A complete guide to creating an Online Portfolio (Artist, Designers & Illustrators)

 Having an online portfolio can be a great place to showcase your work & getting new clients but creating one isn’t the easiest task if you have no clue where to start.

-It can seem quite overwhelming, but fear not, there’s plenty of services that make it an easy task for even the most inexperienced ones.
-In this guide, I’ll show you all the steps needed and everything to consider when making an online portfolio for your work.
+It can seem quite overwhelming, but fear not, there are plenty of services that make it an easy task for even the most inexperienced ones.
+This guide will show you all the steps needed and everything to consider when making an online portfolio for your work.